k8s-cicd-tools/utils-counter/README.md

 |------------------------------------|--------------------------------------------|
 | PULUMI_ACCESS_TOKEN     | Is the access token for the Pulumi account.
 It is recommended to create a key with the same name in the credential manager. |

+configure the Pipeline script from SCM with this repository and change the Jenkinsfile path to the corresponding option to deploy.

 ## Output log
 "Thanks for visiting devopscube!
 1"